IBM-Cloud/docs/apis/management/manage_cf_apis.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Enabling API managed endpoints
+# Enable API managed endpoints
 {: #manage_cf_apis}

 In microservice architecture, Cloud Foundry applications are often deployed to make up the system.
 Most of these apps will have some sort of API that should be managed.